Hanmb17/C1_MS2_LIGHTSOUT/README.md

 I would make the introduction story into an animated scene to help users fully immerse themself in the story.

 #### More Levels
-I would like to add more levels
+I would like to add more levels.

 ## Testing
 For all testing, please refer to the [TESTING.md](TESTING.md) file.